Keyboard shortcuts

 @param blob_header_hash: key used for referencing blob status from disperser

-@param blob_verifier_binding: ABI contract binding used for generating nonsigner metadata
+@param operator_state_retriever: ABI contract binding for retrieving operator state data

 """